 The Government’s new Covenant Fund, launched in August 2015, has a different focus from the grant scheme it replaces and the process for grant applications has also changed.

-The Fund is an annual £10 million which is available in perpetuity.
-The Government will therefore keep the operation of the Fund under review to ensure its aims are delivered through a process of continual improvement.
+The Fund is an annual £10 million which is available indefinitely.
+The government will therefore keep the operation of the fund under review to ensure its aims are delivered through a process of continual improvement.

 If you have specific queries about the fund or are unsure whether your organisation or your project are likely to be funded, please contact firstname.lastname@example.org